 VLOOKUP with True

-It is obvious that when we apply Vlookup function, we always look for the exact match.
-When we get the #N/A, then also we assume that the value which we are looking for is not available in the lookup table.
-But we never have tried using Vlookup with TRUE value match.
-Vlookup True is used when we don’t get an exact match but with the help of TRUE, we can get an approximate match or near value to the value which we are looking for.
-We can two criteria in Vlookup functions, which are TRUE and FALSE.
-FALSE gives us the exact match whereas TRUE gives us the approximate match for the value if not in lookup range.
+When we apply the Vlookup function, it is obvious that we always look for the exact match.
+When we get the #N/A, we also assume that the value we are looking for is unavailable in the lookup table.
+But we have yet to try using Vlookup with a TRUE value match.
+We can use two criteria in Vlookup functions, which are TRUE and FALSE.
+FALSE gives us the exact match, whereas TRUE gives us the approximate match for the value if not in the lookup range.
+Vlookup True is used when we don’t get an exact match, but with the help of TRUE, we can get an approximate match or near value to the value which we are looking for.

 How to Use Vlookup True?